 This pandemic has also contributed to giving property tours a new perspective.
 The real estate industry has witnessed a lot of changes.
 As property managers can no longer conduct open houses they need to switch to new marketing strategies for attracting potential renters.

 You need to invest in 3D tours of your property or conduct live virtual tours that can convert leads to leases on the spot.
 And advertise it prominently in your listings - “Virtual Showings Available”.

 Make sure you feature the best pictures of your listing.
 Properties having captivating high-quality pictures convert leads to lease 32% faster.
-Use lightening equipment, find the perfect angles, learn how to capture good images, or best invest in a good photographer, attract more leads, and lower the vacancy rate.
+Use lightening equipment, find the perfect angles, learn how to capture good images, or best invest in a good photographer, attract more leads, and lower the rental vacancy rate.

-Listing your properties on several sites does boost your lead generation, but simultaneously adds the task of filtering through renter inquiries.
+Listing your properties on several sites does boost your lead generation, but simultaneously adds the task of filtering through prospective resident inquiries.
 And it is NOT humanly possible to respond immediately to each one of them.
 Even if you promise to be on your toes, you just can’t be active 24/7.